 Daymare 1998 started as a fan remake of Resident Evil 2.
-Capcom quickly put a stop to it but encouraged Invader Studios to take all the hard work they did and turn it into an original IP; so they did.
+Capcom quickly put a stop to it but encouraged Invader Studios to take all the hard work they did and turn it into an original IP.
+So they did.

 The result is a mix of classic Resident Evil gameplay with modern elements inspired by the likes of Dead Space.
-As a fan of survival horror, I was very curious to see how the two eras of horror games combine in Daymare 1998.
+As a fan of survival horror, I was very curious to see how the two eras of horror games combined in Daymare 1998.
 Not so well, is what I found out.

 The ‘90s Called